ComMark: Covert and Robust Black-Box Model Watermarking with Compressed Samples: Proposed Method

 \subsection{Ownership Verification}

-To verify ownership, the defender queries the suspicious model with watermark test samples in $D_v$, all labeled with the target class.
+To verify ownership, the defender queries the suspicious model with watermark test samples in watermark verification dataset $D_v$, all labeled with the target class.
 The watermark success rate $Acc_{wm}$ is then computed.
 If $Acc_{wm}$ exceeds a predefined threshold, ownership is confirmed.
 A higher $Acc_{wm}$ indicates stronger ownership evidence under black-box scenarios.